 Best of all: the commitment to a code of conduct and set of values that lie at the core of so many new businesses, which should hopefully give rise to healthier norms across the industry.
 As owner Meme Marta Faguioli of Casamadre says, “Kindness is just as important in our hiring process as any technical skill.”

 Here are the best new restaurants, cafes, and bars to try in Copenhagen this year:

 Constraint can often inspire extraordinary creativity—particularly in the culinary world, where plant-based dining has emerged as a powerful force of change in recent years.
 Innovative chefs are discovering the dazzling array of flavors and textures that emerge from pushing the boundaries of what vegetables can do.
 Case in point?
 Look no further than Bistro Lupa.

-Set in the former location of Souls in Østerbro, and sister restaurant to the ultra-refined Ark, Bistro Lupa made a name for itself with its bottomless two-hour brunches featuring experimental dishes: a spin on French toast, for example, made with soymilk bread topped with roasted sunflower seed praline and coconut yogurt.
+Set in the former location of Beyla (formerly called Souls) in Østerbro, and sister restaurant to the ultra-refined Ark, Bistro Lupa made a name for itself with its bottomless two-hour brunches featuring experimental dishes: a spin on French toast, for example, made with soymilk bread topped with roasted sunflower seed praline and coconut yogurt.